sasank-desaraju/hpg-tips/uv_notebook.md

     - Just use `!uv add <package>` in a notebook cell to add a package to the environment
     - This will update the `pyproject.toml` file and install the package in the environment

+- `uv` keeps environment in `.venv/`
+    - VSCode recognizes this immediately and treats it like a good ol' `python -m venv .venv`

 - Super fast installs

 ## Limitations